chameleon-ai/webm-guide/README.md

 - `-f null /dev/null` on pass 1 means no output video
   - Use `NUL` instead of `/dev/null` if you're using Windows

+### Preventing Size Overshoot
+Even though we can calculate the bitrate down to the exact byte, it's a *target* and ffmpeg can produce a file that's a little bigger or smaller than the target.\
+The longer the video, the more ffmpeg is likely to overshoot on size.\
+In general, round down to the nearest integer in kbps, and for clips over 2 or 3 minutes, reduce the target by another 2-4 kbps.

+It also appears that the h264 encoder is much worse about overshooting than vp9, so you may want to build in additional margin when making mp4.

 ## Deadline and Multithreading
 [libvpx-vp9](https://trac.ffmpeg.org/wiki/Encode/VP9) has a couple options that affect quality and enconding speed.